 It is the common route chosen by most of the riders.
 This two weeks motorcycle tour in Himalayan terrain is neither too slow nor is too fast.
-Exploring Ladakh on Royal Enfield Motorcycle would be one of the unforgettable experience in your life.
-Navigate below menu to know more about this motorcycle expedition program for 2019.
+Exploring Himalayas on a Royal Enfield Motorcycle would be one of the unforgettable experience in your life.
+Navigate below menu to know more about this motorcycle expedition program.

 |Tour Code||ET02||Price||$2900 USD|

 |Duration||14 Days / 13 Nights||Total riding distance||1650 KM (approx)|